 Chocolate for Heart Health?
 A Dream Come True...

+I had a dream recently that I reached into my medicine cabinet, and there on the shelf was a little orange plastic pill bottle filled with chocolate.
+The label said "Take three times daily, between meals."
 Could this be a dream come true, or could it be possible that eating more chocolate is associated with fewer cardiovascular events?
 Well, the research is in, and it tastes great!

 The evidence shows that consumption of cocoa and other chocolates may keep high blood pressure down, your blood flowing and your heart healthy.
 One German study of adult women, with a follow-up of 9.5 years, was published in 2009 in the European Heart Journal, citing that the 1,216 women in the study showed not only less prevelant carotid arterial plaque, but those who ate more chocolate were less frequently hospitalized or had fewer deaths from ischemic heart disease.